-We have based our findings on an examination of available climate records within MEDN units, discussions with NPS staff and other collaborators, and prior knowledge of the area.
-Here, we offer an evaluation and general comments pertaining to the status, prospects, and needs for climate-monitoring capabilities in MEDN.
+We have based our findings on an examination of available climate records within NGPN units, discussions with NPS staff and other collaborators, and prior knowledge of the area.
+Here, we offer an evaluation and general comments pertaining to the status, prospects, and needs for climate-monitoring capabilities in NGPN.
+The NGPN has already acknowledged a need for additional coverage of weather and climate stations within its park units, in order to improve climate monitoring efforts across their network (Licht et al. 2005).
+Several opportunities have been identified for new station installations and are discussed below.

 5.1.
-Mediterranean Coast Inventory and Monitoring Network
+Northern Great Plains Inventory and Monitoring Network